mmpx12/geoguessr-cheat/README.md

 # GEOGUESSR CHEAT

-Firefox extention for getting country location in every game (maps, battle royal, streaks) and/or open the lation in google map.
+Firefox extension for getting country location in every game (maps, battle royal, streaks) and/or open the lation in google map.

 ![](assets/screenshots/geocheat.png)